 Suffice it to say that Fincann often has merchant processing solutions available for merchants in this sector, as well as a limited number of domestic and offshore financial institutions equipped to provide commercial checking accounts for the purchase of cannabis seeds.

-Cannabis seed merchants are invited to check with Fincann for the latest high risk merchant solutions available.
+Merchants for cannabis seeds are invited to check with Fincann for the latest high-risk merchant solutions available.

 Can kratom merchants obtain transparent banking accounts?

 Fincann has cost-effective and stable merchant processing programs available to vetted kratom merchants.
 To obtain bank accounts and merchant processing services, the beneficial owners and principal operators of a kratom business must pass rigorous background and Know Your Customer (KYC) investigations.
 Kratom merchants must also demonstrate ethical and transparent business practices and provide certified lab tests for all products sold to the public.